SIX THINGS YOU SHOULD AVOID IF YOU HAVE POSTPARTUM DEPRESSION

 3. Thought Monkeys

-The fabulous blogger at Sophie in the Moonlight calls the negative thoughts that most of us with perinatal mood and anxiety disorders experience “thought monkeys”.
+A fabulous blogger once called the negative thoughts that most of us with perinatal mood and anxiety disorders experience “thought monkeys.”
 Many of us unwittingly lend a hand to our illness by accepting these negative thoughts; by telling ourselves we are bad people and defective mothers.
-I love how Sophie has brought this to life:
+I love how Sophie, the blogger who no longer has a public blog, brought this to life:

 4. Unsupportive People